Océane Deslandes

 Océane Deslandes (/fr/; born 26 July 2000) is a French professional footballer who plays as a defender for Women's Super League club Aston Villa.

 Club career

-Le Mans

-Deslandes was at Le Mans FC (women) from 2015 to 2018.
+Deslandes was at Le Mans from 2015 to 2018.

-Reims

-Deslandes played in Stade de Reims Féminines from 2018 to 2022 with 64 matches with 2 goals.
+Deslandes played in Stade de Reims from 2018 to 2022 with 64 matches with 2 goals.

-Montpellier

 Deslandes arrived in the summer of 2022 where she played 66 games and scored 4 goals in three seasons at Montpellier HSC.

-Aston Villa

-Deslandes joined Aston Villa W.F.C. after not renewing her contract with Montpellier HSC in June 2025.
+Deslandes joined English club Aston Villa after not renewing her contract with Montpellier HSC in June 2025.

 International career

 Deslandes played in France women's national under-16 football team with 9 matches, in France women's national under-17 football team with 9 marches and 2 goals, in France women's national under-19 football team with 7 matches, in France women's national under-20 football team with 3 matches and joined France women's national football team with 2 matches.